13 Qualities Every Great Leader Must Have [The Leadership Blueprint]

 Notice I didn’t say become egoless or selfless.
 That would not be very smart.

-Good leaders have a vision that requires the ego/self to go along for the ride, and along with that ride, there will be mistakes, bad decisions, and often fail, but great leaders don’t become stagnant because life gets too complicated.
+Good leaders have a vision that requires the ego/self to go along for the ride.
+Along with that ride, there will be mistakes, bad decisions, and often failures, but great ones don’t become stagnant because life gets too complicated.

 Great leaders accept “The Human Factor” within themselves.
 The Human Factor means that you are imperfect and will never be perfect, yet learn from your mistakes and continually become a better version of yourself.